umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/External-Services/index.md

 These are the **out-going** IPs on the Umbraco Cloud servers.
 Whenever we add new IPs they will be updated here.

 :::note
 When new IPs are added we will also send the information directly to the [Technical Contacts](../Team-Members/Technical-Contact.md) for each Umbraco Cloud project.
 :::

-If you are using an external service that is not behind a firewall, you do not need to allowlist the Umbraco Cloud IPs.
+If you are using an external service that is not behind a firewall, you do not need to include the Umbraco Cloud IPs in an allowlist.